EMERGENCY DEPARTMENT

 CONCUSSION MANAGEMENT PROGRAM

-Anyone presenting to our emergency room with concussion symptoms after a bump, blow or jolt to the head will be evaluated for a concussion.
-Patients who are diagnosed with a concussion will be referred for priority care treatment through our concussion management program.
+Individuals presenting to our emergency room with concussion symptoms after a bump, blow or jolt to the head will be evaluated for a concussion.
+Patients who are diagnosed with a concussion may be referred for priority care treatment through our concussion management program.

 Athletes should not return to sports if they’re experiencing signs and symptoms of a concussion.